gocd/gocd-yum-repository-poller-plugin/README.md

 The Yum respository poller is a [package material](https://docs.gocd.org/current/extension_points/package_repository_extension.html) plugin capable of polling yum repositories for rpm packages.
 GoCD server interacts with this plugin via package material plugin interfaces.
 The plugin makes use of a command similar to the following to poll the server.
 So it does not depend on the files that yum depends on e.g. files under `/etc/yum.repos.d`

 ```
-repoquery --repofrompath=uuid,$REPO_URL --repoid=uuid -q $PACKAGE_SPEC -qf "%{LOCATION}..."
+dnf repoquery --repofrompath=uuid,$REPO_URL --repoid=uuid -q $PACKAGE_SPEC -qf "%{LOCATION}..."
 ```

-A given instance of polling is considered successful if `repoquery` returns a single package as output.
+A given instance of polling is considered successful if `dnf repoquery` returns a single package as output.

 ## Installation